Hellenic Polytonic HOWTO

 Similar to the above, the dead accents are next to Lambda (L), limited to the “tonos” (stress mark) and diaeresis (dialytica).

-You may also select whether the keyboard layout change is Global (all windows), separate for each Application or separate for each Window.
+Click on the Main shortcuts button to select the layout switching combination.
+You may also select whether the keyboard layout change is Global (all applications), separate for each Desktop, separate for each Application, or separate for each Window.

-The default layout-switching key combination is...
-Alt/Ctrl/K (you guessed it, didn't you).
+Note that the default layout-switching key combination is Ctrl/Alt/K (now shown as Alternative shortcut in the Layouts panel).
 Alas, this default combination is ill-fated as the moment you enter the layout switching combination, “K” is no longer “kay”, it is “kappa”.
 You are stuck with a Hellenic keyboard.
 You have to go back with the mouse and reconfigure.

 And this is the Gnome Preferences way:

-Click on the Layouts tab and Add Greek el(polytonic) or gr(polytonic) – there is a variant selection triangle next to the Greek label.
-A nice feature is the ability to have a Separate group for each window, selectable by ticking the appropriate field in this tab.
+A nice feature is the ability to have a Separate layout for each window, selectable by ticking the appropriate field in the Layouts tab.
 You can type Hellenic in one word processor window and English in another, without having to switch keyboard layouts.

 “A locale is a set of language and cultural rules.
 These cover aspects such as language for messages, different character sets, lexigraphic conventions, etc. A program needs to be able to determine its locale and act accordingly to be portable to different cultures.” (see man 7 locale, man 1 locale)

-The locale setting (comprising a number of environment variables) may affect the way our keyboard works and the way our text is sorted and displayed.
+The locale setting (comprising a number of environment variables) may affect the way our keyboard works, most notably defines the compose sequences, and the way our text is sorted and displayed.
 These variables may have already been set based on your (or someone else's) selections at system installation time.
 Also be aware of the fact that file names may be encoded according to your locale setting, rendering them inaccessible to other computer systems.
 Be very conservative on file names – use plain Latin characters as much as possible.

 A locale name is of the form language[_territory][.codeset][@modifier].
 A few examples: